readium/architecture/streamer/parser/metadata.md

 Parse the `contributor` element as a [localized string](#localized-strings) to compute a language map for the contributor’s name.

-Finally, the string used to sort the name of the contributor is the value of a refine with a `file-as` property.
+Finally, the string used to sort the name of the contributor is carried by the contributor's refine whose property is `file-as`.

 ## Language